 The food dollar series provides an overview of the food system, with estimates of the farm share and of the distribution of food-dollar value-added shares over time:

-- Farm production costs per food dollar have increased in six of the past seven years from 8.3 cents in 2006 to 10.5 cents in 2013.
+- Farm production costs per food dollar have increased in seven of the past eight years from 8.3 cents in 2006 to 10.4 cents in 2014.

 - Foodservice costs per food dollar rose in 2014 to 32.7 cents, up from 31.2 cents in 2012.

 - U.S. worker salary and benefits accounted for 48.7 cents of each food dollar in 2014 and have been under 50 cents for seven consecutive years.